cjauvin/gamebook.js/README.md

-The gamebook data is entirely contained in a [JSON file][5] with a simple structure (and is the only part that can't be versioned since it is copyrighted material, which has to hosted on Project Aon's web server).
+The gamebook data is entirely contained in a [JSON file][5] with a simple structure (and is the only part that can't be versioned since it is copyrighted material, which has to be hosted on Project Aon's web server).
 This means that the engine operates client-side only, with no need for any server interaction.
 The main object contains a `sections` object with a key corresponding to each section: